bibbox/bibbox-documentation/docs/index.md

 This documentation describes the new angular based Bibbox Docker Framework. <br>
 For the old framework documentation see the section **V3 - Old Documentation** below

+## Get started

+* What is the Bibbox Framework ?

+The Bibbox Framework originally was created to serve as a Biobank in a Box (hence Bibbox).
+So this means it provides the possibility to create install apps and serve them directly towards teh internet.

 ## Initial Setup

 To install and use the bibbox software please follow these instructions: